garvitdelhi/WikiToLearnHome/doc/wtlh-user-guide/local-wtl-instance.md

 inside docker containers, that require the GNU/Linux kernel.
 Hence, if you want to develop WTL from a Windows/OSX environment you need to install a virtual linux system.
-We remind yout in order do use a virtualization software, you have to enable virtalization in your BIOS, as explained in [this page][video-virtual]
+We remind yout in order do use a virtualization software, you have to enable virtalization in your BIOS, as explained in [this page](/How_To_Enable_Virtualization_On_Your_PC).

 ### Vagrant Installation